vngcloud/vngcloud-go-sdk/README.md

   go get github.com/vngcloud/vngcloud-go-sdk
   ```

-- Now for example, imagine you want to list all your loadbalancer instances.
+- Now for example, imagine you want to list all available VngCloud load-balancer packages.
 You can implement this code in your Go Application:
   ```go
   package main